-Today’s security teams are struggling to keep pace with the changes in their networks.
-Multi-cloud, virtualization, the explosion of IoT and BYOD devices, agile software development, and the crushing volume and speed of data—not to mention Shadow IT— have resources stretched thin.
+Security teams are struggling to keep pace with the changes in their networks.
+Hybrid work, multi-cloud, the explosion of IoT and BYOD devices, and 5G.
 Meanwhile, cybercriminals have been undergoing their own digital transformation.
-Machine learning and agile development, new sophisticated attacks like ransomware and cryptomining, combined with Dark Web crime-as-a-service offerings mean that attacks are faster, harder to detect, and better at finding and exploiting vulnerabilities.
+Machine learning and agile development, new sophisticated attacks, combined with Dark Web crime-as-a-service offerings mean that attacks are faster, harder to detect, and better at finding and exploiting vulnerabilities.
+In fact, a recent FortiGuard Labs threat report demonstrated that ransomware increased tenfold in the last year.
+Threat trends over the year continued to evolve and it is not slowing down.

-Effectively defending against cyberattacks in this new environment requires security teams to work smarter rather than harder.
-Today’s cybercriminal strategies target every link in an attack chain, from gathering information and gaining access, to moving laterally across the network to discover resources to target, to evading detection while exfiltrating data.
+Effectively defending against cyberattacks today requires security teams to work smarter rather than harder.
+Cybercriminal strategies target every link in an attack chain, from gathering information and gaining access, to moving laterally across the network to discover resources to target, to evading detection while exfiltrating data.
 Traditional security strategies, however, tend to only focus on a handful of attack components, which gives criminals a significant advantage.

 To address today’s challenges, security teams need a combination of tools, strategy, automation, and skilled professionals to monitor the entire attack chain and automate as much of the process as possible so that human resources can be focused on higher order analysis and response.
 Choosing such tools, however, requires understanding the entire length of the attack chain and how vulnerabilities in each of its links can compromise the security of your network.